uc-cdis/gen3.org/content/resources/user/submit-data.md

 The easiest way to create the link between your data files' records and the records in their parent node is as follows:

-1. Download a TSV or JSON of the data file records (see Note below)
+1. Download a TSV or JSON of the data file records (see Note below).
-2. Add the link to the appropriate parent record for each data file record by adding the parent record's `submitter_id`
+2. Add the link to the appropriate parent record for each data file record by adding the parent record's `submitter_id`.
 3. Go to the Data Submission page for your project and re-submit the data file records to update them with the new link.
 4. Confirm in the graphical model that files are linked as expected.